it-economics/LogAnalysis/README.md

 ### Defining Kibana index pattern

 At startup Kibana is asking for an index pattern.
-Enter "logstash-\*" in the field "Index name or pattern" and click on create.
+Enter "filebeat-\*" in the field "Index name or pattern" and click on create.
 That's it.
 Now you can explore the log entries.

 ### Generating log messages with order-service app